Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Appendix

 \eln where $\beta = 1.4 \times 10^{-2}$ is the plasma beta evaluated using the background plasma pressure at $x = 0$ and $B_0$.
 The magnetic field profile so constructed accommodates (1) the plasma pressure change from the isothermal hydrostatic profile (2) the neutral pressure, and (3) the gravitational force exerted on the bulk of the neutral fluid (neglecting the small background contribution $n_{nb}$) throughout the atmosphere.

-{ This initial condition is not an exact solution to the multi-fluid model { which includes ionization, recombination, and viscous forces, but would be if only gravity, pressure gradients, and Lorentz forces were considered.
-It is close enough to the full solution, however, that any flows such as those created by pressure gradients driven by ionization/recombination of the initial condition are small compared to the flows initiated by the instability.}} The instability is initiated by introducing a small neutral density perturbation localized in $x$ on the bottom side of the prominence, \bln
+{ This initial condition is not an exact solution to the multi-fluid model, including ionization and recombination, with no flow.
+It is close enough to the solution, however, that any flows created by pressure gradients driven by ionization/recombination of the initial condition are small compared to the flows initiated by the instability.} The instability is initiated by introducing a small neutral density perturbation localized in $x$ on the bottom side of the prominence, \bln

 \eln where we chose $\delta = 10^{-2}$, and $y$ is the normalized distance along the gravitational equipotential surface.